Complete Beginners Guide to Collecting Bobbleheads

 With newer bobbleheads, condition is not normally a huge concern, but it is smart to inspect images or check the description for any mention of damage.
-However, vintage bobbleheads require more inspection.
+However, vintage bobbleheads require more scrutiny.
 Since they can be anywhere from 30-60 years in age, it is unlikely they will ever be in perfect condition.
 You still want to be aware of any problems before you purchase the item, so don't be afraid to ask for additional images.

 When it comes to collecting bobbleheads, there are few terms that are important to know when shopping or researching online:

 Retail - This means that the bobblehead can be purchased in a traditional brick-and-mortar store or at established online sites.
 These are mainly distinguished by the brand and theme of the set.
 This usually makes them the easiest to find, but limited edition versions go quickly.